2. Getting Started Tutorial

 • When “RUN at DesignSafe” fails

 When the remote analysis fails while the local analysis is successful, there can be many reasons.
-Some of the common cases are Python compatibility issues and missing Python packages, as discussed earlier on this page.
+Some common cases are Python compatibility issues and missing Python packages, as discussed earlier on this page.
 Another common cause is related to cross-platform compatibility (Windows/mac versus Linux).
 This is usually observed in the relative file paths.
 For example, the below works on Mac and Windows,

-getDisp=pd.read_csv(r'TestResult\disp.out', delimiter= ' ')
+getDisp=pd.read_csv(r'TestResult\disp.out', delimiter=' ')

 but will throw an error on Linux.
 Below will also work on Linux.

-getDisp=pd.read_csv(os.path.join('TestResult', "disp.out"), delimiter= ' ')
+getDisp=pd.read_csv(os.path.join('TestResult', "disp.out"), delimiter=' ')

 • Questions, bug reports, and feature requests